-Leonard C. Ferguson Professor and Chair of AnthropologyKirner-Johnson 154
+Leonard C. Ferguson Professor of Anthropology Emerita and Senior Lecturer in AnthropologyKirner-Johnson 154

 Bonnie Urciuoli's areas of interests are linguistic and cultural anthropology, specializing in public discourses of race, class and language and particularly the discursive construction of "diversity" in U.S. higher education.
 Urciuoli's book, Exposing Prejudice: Puerto Rican Experiences of Language, Race, and Class, was awarded the 1997 Gustavus Myers Center Award for the study of human rights in North America.
 She has published in American Ethnologist, Language and Communication and the Journal of Linguistic Anthropology.
 She received her doctorate from the University of Chicago.

 - Hamilton College Dean’s Scholarly Career Achievement Award, 2011

 - Sidney Wertimer Teaching Award (selected by the Hamilton College Student Assembly), 2009

 - Gustavus Myers Center Award for the Study of Human Rights in North America, presented to Exposing Prejudice for outstanding work on intolerance in North America, 1997